rng-guy/NFSMWBartender/README.txt

  • If the feature set is enabled, the following "pursuitlevels" VltEd parameters are ignored because the feature set fulfils their intended purposes with much greater customisation:
    "cops", "HeliFuelTime", "TimeBetweenHeliActive", and "SearchModeHeliSpawnChance".

+ • If the feature set is enabled, the fix for the displayed engagement count will also be applied.

  • In each Heat level's "pursuitsupport" VltEd entry, ensure that every HeavyStrategy enabled is only listed once (e.g. there is not a second HeavyStrategy 3), and that there is no more